 Nose piercing gets closed faster due to forming mucus membranes.

 The biggest reason why nose piercing closes so fast, especially inside, is mucous.
-Inside of your nose is coated with mucous membrane, without the jewelry it can close quickly.
+The inside of your nose is coated with mucous membranes, without the jewelry it can close quickly.

 While the holes on the outside will take much longer time to close up. some people face problems like the inner side of the piercing is closed.

 The outside hole can heal as well and remain a small pore looking scar.

 Does a nose piercing leave a scar?

 Yesh, nose piercing leaves scars in most of the cases.

 If there were no problems like infections, the only type of scar that can remain is pretty harmless looking.
 It usually ends up being flat, and maybe just slightly different skin tone from your normal flesh.

 Then again, if your self conscious about the scars there are ways to minimize it.
 I highly recommend you to use vitamin E oil or even Mederama, to help better.